JackalLabs/canine-docs/docs/overview/jkl.md

 Staked tokens grant on-chain governance participation within the Jackal Protocol to vote on text, software, spend, and other governance proposals.

 ## Collateral
-The JKL token can act as collateral for validators, storage providers, and other smart contract usecases.
+The JKL token can act as collateral for validators, storage providers, and other smart contract use cases.

 ## Liquidity Provision
 JKL can be allocated into a liquidity pool to earn JKL rewards.